Existence of the Chapman-Enskog solution and its relation with first-order dissipative fluid theories: Relativistic Case

 where $c_{p}=\kb+c_{v} = \kb(z^2 + 5z\mathcal{G} - z^2\mathcal{G}^2)$ is the specific heat at constant pressure per particle.
 Substitution of Eq. (\ref{eq:prj}) into Eq. (\ref{eq:LF}) leads to the following form of the source term

 where $K'_{R}\in\ker{\left(C\right)}$ is given by

 Thus, this methodology leads to the following integral equation for $\phi$

 As before one has $K'_{R}=0$ if the Euler equations~(\ref{contR}--\ref{calorR}) are imposed, which is justified since the expressions in parentheses in Eq.~(\ref{eq:Kp}) are second order in this scheme (see Section~\ref{Sec:Discussion}).
 Therefore, eliminating $K'_R$ when taking the orthogonal projection is not only consistent but also satisfies the necessary condition for the existence of the solution of Eq.~(\ref{eq:bR1}), as explained in Section~\ref{formalNR}.
 It is worthwhile commenting at this point that the relativistic calculation presents a major difference when compared with the non-relativistic counterpart.
-Not only do both procedures lead to different structures for the source term of the first-order Boltzmann equation, but the projection method does not eliminate the time derivatives.
-Consequently, they will be present in the solution for $\phi$, and thus they will also appear in the constitutive equations.
+Both procedures lead to different structures for the source term of the first-order Boltzmann equation: in the traditional approach only spatial gradients and the electromagnetic force term $\frac{q}{c} F^{ba} u_a$ appear, whereas in the projection method the force term is absent.
+Moreover, in addition to the spatial derivatives, time derivatives of $T$ and $u^a$ survive the projection.
+Consequently, these time derivatives will be present in the solution for $\phi$, and thus they will also appear in the constitutive equations.
 From the point of view of classical irreversible thermodynamics this may be perceived as an inconsistency since dissipative fluxes are expected to be driven by spatial gradients of the state variables.
 However, in the relativistic framework, the constitutive equations resulting from Eq.~(\ref{eq:bR1}) are not only valid but also equivalent to the ones obtained form Eq.~(\ref{eq:aR}) in Section~\ref{CChE}, in the sense of the general first-order theories.
 This is explained in detail in the next section.